nhedger/laravel-collection-interpolate/README.md

 > If your collection is not keyed by timestamps, use the `sortBy` method
 > to sort the collection by the timestamp field before calling `interpolate`.

-> [!NOTE] Use Carbon instances for timestamps.
+> [!NOTE]
-> When using time-aware interpolation, timestamps should be instances of `DateTimeInterface`.
+> When using time-aware interpolation, timestamps should either be strings that
-> This means that ou can also use Carbon instance directly, as Carbon implements the `DateTimeInterface` interface.
+> can be parsed into Carbon instances, or DateTimeInterface instances.
+When the
+> collection is keyed by timestamp, you MUST use strings because PHP arrays cannot
+> be indexed by DateTimeInterface instances.
 ```php
 $values = collect([
     [Carbon::parse('2025-01-01') => 1],